Member Achievements: Spring 2021

 Erin Richardson and Liz Stange, the two Sustainable Schools Members serving with the Waste Trac Education team, are involved with some exciting new projects this year!

 Erin Richardson has created, produced, and hosted a video series featuring the Composting Program at Holmes Jr. High School.
 Thanks to her creativity and ingenuity, the program has gained in popularity and awareness around the Cedar Valley.
-When she's not hard at work on the Compost series, Erin is planning events both the Back yard Bicycle Tour Committee and for Earth Week as part of the Cedar Valley Earth Day Committee!
+When she's not hard at work on the Compost series, Erin is planning events for both the Practical Backyard Tour Committee and for Earth Week as part of the Cedar Valley Earth Day Committee!

 Liz Stange may not be on site this spring, but she is still coordinating sustainable education events for the Oelwein School District!
 Her involvement has included posting "Sustainable Facts of the Day", encouraging her classrooms to take a more active role in recycling, planning Martin Luther King Week service projects, and working on social media content for not only the Oelwein School District, but also the Cedar Valley Earth Day Committee!